missnadia/missnadia.github.io/_posts/2018-09-21-routing_and_nested_resources.markdown

 * course model `has_many :comments`
 * comment model `belongs_to :course`

-in the association described above, comment is the child object of course. to capture the `has_many`/`belongs_to` association in routing, i nested the comments resources within the courses resources by passing the comments resources through the `do...end` block of the courses resources in `/config/routes.rb`:
+in the association described above, comment is the child object of course. to capture the `has_many`/`belongs_to` association between the two models, i nested the comments resources within the courses resources by passing the comments resources through the `do...end` block of the courses resources in `/config/routes.rb`:

 `Rails,application.routes.draw do
   resources :courses do